ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.17 List of Applications - Create/Read/Update/Delete
 **A. Create a List of Applications in Master Data**

-Upon receiving a request to add Application with the input parameters (code, name, descr, lang_code and is_active)the system stores the Application in the DB
+Upon receiving a request to add Application with the input parameters (code, name, descr, lang_code and is_active), the system stores the Application in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * name - character (64) - Mandatory
 * descr- character (256) - Mandatory
 * lang_code - character (3) – Mandatory (The parameter lang_code refers to a Language stored in Language Masterdata.
 Refer)
 * is_active - boolean - Mandatory
-2. Validates if the response contains the following attributes for a Application added
+2. Validates if the response contains the following attributes for an Application added
 * Code
 * Language Code
 3. Responds with the Application ID and Language Code for the Application created successfully